 The bailout loans were given on the understanding that governments enact stringent austerity measures to rein in their heavily indebted finances.

 Spain came perilously close to needing a sovereign bailout last year and was forced to negotiate a 40 billion euro ($52 billion) loan for its stricken banking system when its borrowing costs soared.

-Spain has been in recession for most of the past four years and has a record 27.2 percent unemployment rate.
-It has cut spending and raised taxes to bring its deficit down.
+The country has been in recession for most of the past four years and has a record 27.2 percent unemployment rate.
+The percentage is twice that high for Spaniards under 25 years old.

 Spain has since seen almost daily protests by people angry over money-saving cuts and reforms in the education and health sectors while failing banks received billions.

 Spain's central and regional governments claim the cuts are needed to help the country reduce its swollen deficit to within agreed upon European Union limits.

 "It's obvious that the intention of those governing us is not to take a single step back," said Madrid fireman Eduardo Oliva, 43.
 "So, it's in our hands, in all European citizens' hands, to demand change.
 Otherwise life's going to become impossible for us."

 Portugal pledged to cut its debt in return for a 78 billion euro ($101 billion) bailout two years ago, but tax hikes and pay cuts have contributed to a sharp economic downturn.
 The country is forecast to post a third straight year of recession in 2013 while unemployment has climbed to 17.7 percent and is forecast to keep on rising.